-Contract Contract amount Payment amount Unpaid amount Machinery and equipment \$41,195 \$28,197 \$12,998
+Contract Contract amount Payment amount Unpaid amount Machinery and equipment,etc. \$58,007 \$35,817 \$22,190

-(5) The subsidiary of the Company, Zhong shan Aobo Precision Technology Co., Ltd., passed the resolution in its board meeting on August 21, 2019 in response to the demand for additional factory to acquire from a substantial related party, Zhong Shan Fu Sheng Electromechanical Co., Ltd., the land tenure right and its buildings located on Huo-ju Road, Zhongshan Torch High-tech Industrial Development Zone, Zhongshan, Guangdong Province, China at RMB\$48,629 thousand, equivalent to approximately \$219,000 thousand.
+(5) Zhong shan Aobo Precision Technology Co., Ltd., a subsidiary of the Company, passed the resolution in its board meeting on August 21, 2019 in response to the demand for additional factory to acquire from a substantial related party, Zhong Shan Fu Sheng Electromechanical Co., Ltd., the land tenure right and its buildings located on Huo-ju Road, Zhongshan Torch High-tech Industrial Development Zone, Zhongshan, Guangdong Province, China at RMB48,629 thousand, equivalent to approximately \$219,000 thousand.
 Both parties completed the execution of the assignment contract on the same day.
 According to the contract between the two parties, the aforementioned transaction amount will be paid in installments in accordance with the schedule of the transfer registration of the land tenure right and the buildings.
-As of December 31, 2019, Zhong shan Aobo Precision Technology Co., Ltd. has not made the relevant payments.
+As of December 31, 2020, the aforementioned transaction has not yet been transferred.